estaudere/learning/100-days-of-code/LOG.md

 * Machine learning wiki page(s)
 * Using different datasets
 * More Kaggle courses!
 They are pretty helpful when you have a good basic understanding

+### Day 11

+**Focus:** Machine Learning Basics

+**Enthusiasm:** 😐

+Practiced with a random forest regressor in Python on Spotify song data to predict song popularity.
+Data was from Kaggle, code can be found [here](../data/spotify-data-randomforest.ipynb).